Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 During the planning stage of the thesis, at the latest when preparing the data management plan, it is good to consider whether you process or collect personal data in your thesis.
 The purpose of data protection legislation is to create a legal framework for the processing of personal data.

-As a general rule for theses involving personal data, if a thesis relates to living persons you collect or process personal data.
+As a general rule, if your thesis relates to living persons, you are collecting or processing personal data.
 Data protection regulation also applies to published personal data such as personal data collected online.
 Data protection provisions do not apply to the processing of previously anonymised data.

 1. Find out if your thesis involves the processing of personal data